viettrung9012/clean-code-series/chapter-14.md

 ## On Incrementalism
 One of the best ways to ruin a program is to make massive changes to its structure in the name of improvement.

 To avoid this, I use the discipline of Test-Driven Development (TDD).

 ## String Arguments
-now let’s look at the whole picture again.
+Now let’s look at the whole picture again.

 Much of good software design is simply about partitioning—creating appropriate places to put different kinds of code.
 This separation of concerns makes the code much simpler to understand and maintain.

 ## Conclusion
 **It is not enough for code to work.**

 **Keep your code as clean and simple as it can be.
 Never let the rot get started.**